Day 56: Neck

 A big difference between the chokehold and neck rope play is that releasing is not instantaneous.
 Any rope that is fixed in place, or that might tangle up represents an immense risk considering only a few seconds of choking can lead to death.
 Having a cutting tool ready on yourself may help, but unless you have a single strand of rope to cut, it will take more than a few seconds, especially if the person is unconscious.
 Using quick release (Day 9 – Day 217) and exploding knots (Day 224) may be a faster alternative, but they aren’t completely safe as they still require time to untie, and may tangle or collapse in the process.

 Of course, none of these mitigation strategies work if you are alone.
-Fainting can happen very fast and if the restriction is not immediately removed by a spotter, the irreversible is highly likely to happen.
+Fainting can happen very quickly and if the restriction is not immediately removed by a spotter, the irreversible is highly likely to happen.
 A safety call or video monitoring will not be able to get help fast enough.
 Solo neck rope is the highest cause of bondage death every year, please be safe.

 Sudden pressure or shock is also something to be mindful of when playing with the neck.
 Unexpected movement can create instant damage on the more fragile part of the neck, especially the cartilage in the front and the hyoid bone.
 This is more likely to happen if a rope connects the neck to something else, such as another part of the body, or a hardpoint.